-During these revolutions in Transylvania, Hungary had been the scene of incessant warfare between the Austrians and the Turks, which exhausted both parties with little advantage to either.
+During these revolutions in Transvlvania, Hungary had been the scene of incessant warfare between the Austrians and the Turks, which exhausted both parties with little advantage to either.
 The attention of Mahomet was too much occupied by frequent rebellions in his Asiatic dominions, and by mutinies of the turbulent janissaries, to carry on the war with effect; while, on the other side, the great obstacle to the progress of the imperial arms was, the want of money, which rendered it necessary to disband the troops at the close of every campaign.
 Hence the imperial generals had annually a new army to form; the troops were each season to be again inured to the Turkish tactics, and to the climate and diet of Hungary; and thus were lost the winter and commencement of spring, which, in the marshy soil of that country, were the most proper seasons for action.

 Rhodolph had long lost the confidence of his Hungarian subjects.
 He never, like the former sovereigns, assisted at the diets, nor paid any attention to the interior and exterior concerns of the country; he neglected to fill the great civil and ecclesiastical offices, or conferred them on foreigners, and suffered the important charge of Palatine to remain vacant.
 He treated the complaints and remonstrances of his subjects with contempt and indifference; and the German troops being free from control, filled the country with devastation and pillage.
-While, however, he abandoned the civil and military affairs to chance, or to the will of his officers, he laboured to fetter his subjects with religious restrictions, and the most intolerant edicts were issued against the Protestants, in various parts of the kingdom.
+While, however, he kingdom.